Andreansx/Networking-lab/projects/13-school-network/readme.md

 I mean theoretically, it's possible to just have two switches, one for one network and the second one for another network and divide the APs between those two switches.

 **But why would we cut the WiFi signal range and strenght, by lowering the number of APs which allow accessing those networks, just to avoid VLANs?**

+To what lenghts would we go to, just to avoid the seemingly complicated VLANs?

 That is why I'm sticking to my opinion, which is to absolutely not delete VLANs.